 with u_m being used to weight the weak learners.
 M denotes the number of single trees, x is the features space and y the response variable.
 In boosting, the weak learners h_m are trained sequentially.
 The algorithm starts with one model and uses the errors made to improve the subsequent trees.
-In Gradient boosting, the so-called gradient descent algorithm is used to add new trees in order to minimize the loss of the model.
+In Gradient boosting, the gradient descent algorithm is used to add new trees to minimise the loss of the model.
 The eXtreme Gradient Boosting is a computationally effective and highly efficient version of Gradient Boosting.
 The advantage of XGBoost is that it can recognise very complex patterns within a large amount of data.
-However, it is not clear from the model structure why a certain result occurs.
-The eXtreme Gradient Boosting is a computationally effective and highly efficient version of Gradient Boosting.
-The XGBoost can automatically detect complex non-linearities or higher-order interactions within a large dataset, with fewer manual optimizations needed, compared to the OLS and GAM.
-A detailed description of tree-based methods, ensemble learning and gradient boosting can be found in Hastie et al. (2001).
+However, it is unclear from the model structure why a certain result occurs.
+The eXtreme Gradient Boosting is a computationally effective and highly efficient version of Gradient complex non-linearities or higher-order interactions within a large dataset, with fewer manual optimisations than the OLS and GAM.
+Hastie et al. (2001) provide a detailed description of tree-based methods, ensemble learning and gradient boosting.